Vendicated/Vencord/src/plugins/questify/README.md

 ## Features
 1. Quest Features
-    - Disable specific Quest features, such as the popup for new Quests.
+    - Modify specific Quest features.
     - Allows for disabling the following Quest related features:
         - Everything — All of the below is disabled.
         - Discovery Tab — Quests tab becomes hidden.